Thomaz-Peres/Thomaz-Peres/README.md

 My name is Thomaz, I study .NET and ASP.NET core, and is a Game Developer with Unity.

-- 📚 Games student at FIAP
+- 📚 Games programmer student at FIAP

-- Future site here : :facepalm:
+- :computer: Tech and Games lover